CaliforniaMountainSnake/longmantelegrambot-inlinemenu/README.md

 ```

 ## Usage:
-1. Extend your Telegram class from InlineMenuTelegram:
+1. Extend your Telegram class from InlineMenuTelegram (or include the InlineMenuTelegramTrait into your existed Telegram class):
 ```php
 <?php
 // Create your own Telegram class: